View All 1854 Indian Princess Three Dollar

 Description

 The 1854 (O) Indian Princess Three Dollar is a dollar produced at the New Orleans Mint as part of the Indian Princess Three Dollars 1854-1889 series.
-With a mintage of 24,000, this is a scarce issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design, while the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
-Designed by James Barton Longacre.
+With a mintage of 24,000, this is a less common issue — ranked 2nd of 3 mint variants by mintage, with 15% of production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design and the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
+First year of the three dollar denomination.
+Philadelphia, Dahlonega, and New Orleans all struck coins.
+The 1854-D (mintage 1,120) is a major rarity.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $3.1K to $120K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 5.02 grams, 20.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7971.
-The Three Dollar gold piece is one of the most unusual denominations in U.S. A challenging series with many low-mintage dates.
-The 1870-S is a legendary rarity (unique).
-Proof-only dates and the overall scarcity of the denomination make it a prestige series for gold specialists.

 External References